1. Purpose

 All personal information that enters the ASA is dealt with in a consistent manner and every effort is made to maintain its security.

-The ASA collects and holds personal information about members (including trainees who are members), conference delegates, applicants, recipients of ASA services, hospitals, suppliers, and other individuals who interact with the ASA including patients of members.
-This information typically includes name, address, telephone and fax details, email address, and may also include other personal information (for example, curriculum vitae), health and financial information.
-This information facilitates the provision of ASA services such as education, enables the ASA to procure goods and services from suppliers, and allows the ASA to contact individuals and others.
+The ASA collects and holds personal information which typically includes name, address, telephone and fax details, email address, and may also include other personal information (for example, curriculum vitae), health and financial information.

 3.1 Collection

 The ASA will only collect information from individuals when it is reasonably necessary for the performance of its functions and activities, and all such collection will be subject to this policy.
-The information collected will depend on the individual’s relationship with the ASA.
+The information collected will depend on the individual’s relationship with the ASA, however, is generally collected to either facilitates the provision of ASA services such as education, or to enable the ASA to procure goods and services from suppliers, or to allow the ASA to contact individuals.

 3.2 Use